Top Data Science Courses 2020

 2. MySQL

-SQL (pronounced as Sequel) is a computer programming language used by the database software.
-MySQL and PostgreSQL are nothing but two separate types of database that uses SQL language.
+SQL (pronounced as Sequel) is a computer programming language used by database software.
+MySQL and PostgreSQL are separate types of databases that use SQL language.
 Start learning MySQL with these free resources:

 Let’s move on to proper data science courses.

-You now know the pre-requisites, business and soft skills to become a data scientist.
-Let’s take a look at full-fledged data science courses that are offered by various online platforms and recognized universities.
+You now know the prerequisites, business, and soft skills to become a data scientist.
+Let’s look at full-fledged data science courses offered by various online platforms and recognized universities.

-If you are looking to learn at your own pace, you can start with Data Science Certification courses.
+You can start with Data Science Certification courses if you want to learn at your own pace.
 These are well-structured and give you a valid certificate upon completion.
 Here are the top three best online data science courses in India.

 1. Data Science with Python and ML – AnalytixLabs